Building a Sustainable Low-Energy Business

 As a low-energy entrepreneur, rigid schedules and demanding deadlines can quickly become your kryptonite.
 Instead, build in ample flexibility to accommodate your energy ebbs and flows.

-This might mean experimenting with Deleting Deadlines, creating a more fluid calendar, or even embracing a four-day work week.
+This might mean experimenting with removing or reducing deadlines, creating a more fluid calendar, or even embracing a four-day work week.
 The goal is to create a rhythm that supports your needs, rather than forcing you to constantly push through.

 Remember, your business is here to serve you, not the other way around.
 Embrace the freedom to work in a way that feels nourishing and sustainable.